Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPTS/field_model.md

 > an empirical model describing how structure, flow, and coupling
 > emerge from system dynamics

-This document is based on observations and provides a **working interpretation**,
+This document provides a **working interpretation grounded in validation results**,
 not a formal or physical equivalence to known field theories.

----

-## 🔗 Origin

-This model is derived from observations in the Discovery Engine:

-→ `DISCOVERY_ENGINE/DISCOVERY_OBSERVATIONS.md`

-The Discovery Engine represents the **exploration phase** of NEXAH.

 ---